Why I Fold while others Flip: Samsung Galaxy Z Fold 4 is THE best phone for photographers

 Then there's the new Windows-style taskbar Samsung has introduced on the Z Fold 4, which lives at the bottom of the screen.
 Created to make multi-tasking easier, this should give us even quicker access to apps we use regularly based on our brief time with the phone.

 It goes without saying, there are some drawbacks to the Galaxy Z Fold phones, of course.
 The large, flexible display has a crease that does impact the visual integrity of images, and acts like a speed bump for the S Pen.
-The phone's also more unwieldy than traditional phones, and, most notably, it's very expensive, at £1,649.
+The phone's also more unwieldy than traditional phones, and, most notably, it's very expensive, startin at $1,799 / £1,649 for the 256GB model.

 Despite these caveats, new technologies seldom integrate as well into my workflow as the Galaxy Z Fold 3 has.
 With the new Z Fold 4's upgraded interface, slightly wider screens, lighter body, and boosted power, I'm optimistic it'll be another excellent photography phone for me, even if I don't plan on using its cameras all that much.